Affiliate Disclosure

 The short version: a dual-action polisher is what turns paint correction from an exhausting hand job into an even, beginner-safe result.
-After testing, our #1 pick is the Griot’s Garage G9 for its long-throw performance and ergonomics — but the budget AVID Power DA is the smart first machine for most people.
+After weighing the reviews, our #1 pick is the Griot’s Garage G9 for its long-throw performance and ergonomics — but the budget AVID Power DA is the smart first machine for most people.
 Below is the ranked field, DA vs rotary explained, and honest cons.

 A polisher is only half the job — pair it with the right polish and pads, and read how to polish a car before your first pass.